 Write down on a piece of paper everything you want to let go in your life, for example: bad habits, grudges, enemies, sorrow, and burn it in your cauldron, saying goodbye and releasing it for good.

 Cast any spells for protection, banishing, change and renewal.

-Make a list of goals or intentions for the year that begins and add it to your Book of Shadows.
+Make a list of goals or intentions for the year that begins and add it to your Book of Mirrors.